How can a speech-language pathologist assess velopharyngeal function without instrumentation?

 Is the speech sample used in clinical screening important?

-The speech sample is very important.
+Yes.
 When testing velopharyngeal function, the phonemes used should be developmentally appropriate.
 Early developing sounds are usually the most appropriate.
 Short phrases or sentences are most appropriate, but single words are also acceptable.

 - Oral consonants